lequanlin/SpecSTG/README.md

 # SpecSTG: A Spectral Diffusion Framework for Fast Probabilistic Spatio-Temporal Graph Forecasting

 ## Description
-This is the source code for “SpecSTG: A Spectral Diffusion Framework for Fast Probabilistic Spatio-Temporal Graph Forecasting”, available at [[arXiv]](https://arxiv.org/abs/2401.08119).
+This is the source code for “SpecSTG: A Spectral Diffusion Framework for Fast Probabilistic Spatio-Temporal Graph Forecasting”.
 SpecSTG is a diffusion model for spatio-temporal graph forecasting that generates the graph Fourier representation of time series.

 Please "star" us if you find the code helpful ✧◝(⁰▿⁰)◜✧